11 EXAMPLES OF CREATIVE USES OF NARROW DEPTH OF FIELD

 11. Laibel Schwartz Photography

-To say the least, we are left super impressed by all the images taken by our SDE customers and think that they make for great examples of creative uses of narrow depth of field.
+Speaking of the images, we found all of them to be super impressive and great examples of creative uses of narrow depth of field.
 (Of course, that’s why they made it to our list here.)
-We hope you enjoyed scrolling through them and observing all the big and small details as much as we loved sharing such lovely pieces of artistically created images with you.
+We hope you also loved scrolling through them and observing all the big and small details as much as we loved sharing such lovely pieces of artistically created images with you.
 For your next engagement session or wedding assignment, you can incorporate some shallow depth of field shots to wow your clients with some sublime and ethereal images.
 If you are looking for more wedding photography inspiration, we have lots in our blog section.
 Check it out to get a glimpse of incredible images by SDE customers, funny photography quotes, tips, and a lot more.

 At ShootDotEdit, we love sharing tips, tricks, and photography-related ideas that can help wedding photographers like you hone your craft.
 We also love aiding your business growth by providing you with professional photo editing services.
 With your post-production workload cut down, you could devote your time picking up new skills, scaling your business, or even indulging in some leisurely activities.
 To learn more about our services, you can take a look at our pricing plans.